luigifreda/tensorflow_cc/README.md

 This project allows to build and easily access (via cmake) the [TensorFlow C++](https://www.tensorflow.org/api_docs/cc/) API.
 In particular, after having built and deployed your new `tensor_cc` library, you won't need [Bazel](https://bazel.build/) build system anymore (if you wish).

 This project started as a fork of the repository https://github.com/FloopCZ/tensorflow_cc.
-After having hit and solved many build and deployment issues (especially with newer tensorflow configurations), I am sharing the updated and improved version of the scripts I obtained.
+After having hit and solved some build and deployment issues (especially with newer tensorflow configurations), I am sharing the updated and improved version of the scripts I obtained.

 This repository contains two CMake projects.
 - The [tensorflow_cc](./tensorflow_cc/README.md) project that downloads, builds and installs the TensorFlow C++ API into the operating system.